-This year’s Little Gidding Pilgrimage will take place on Saturday 19 May, and will be led by the Bishop of Ely, Stephen Conway, who is also the President of the Friends of Little Gidding.
+This year’s Little Gidding Pilgrimage will take place on Saturday 13 July, and will be led by the Revd Alan Hargrave, Canon Missioner at Ely Cathedral.

 The Pilgrimage will follow the format used in recent years, beginning at 10.30am with a celebration of the Eucharist at Leighton Bromswold, at which the Revd Brenda Stewart, priest at Leighton Bromswold, will preside.

 After lunch, we will walk the five miles to Little Gidding, with several pauses for rest and prayer.
-The Pilgrimage culminates in prayers at the tomb of Nicholas Ferrar, followed by Evensong, at which the Bishop Stephen will preach the sermon.
+The Pilgrimage culminates in prayers at the tomb of Nicholas Ferrar, followed by Evensong, at which Canon Hargrave will preach the sermon.
 After Evensong, Afternoon Tea is served at Ferrar House.

 All are very welcome to all or part of the day — we look forward to seeing you!
 In order for us to make appropriate catering and other practical arrangements, it would be helpful to have an indication if you are considering coming.
 Please email email@example.com.